AI Data Center Power - Market Intelligence

 Investor Profiles

-Andreessen Horowitz - American Dynamism Fund ($1.2B fund) - a16z's thesis is national security through critical infrastructure.
-They invest in semiconductors, energy, defense, and AI.
-Grid infrastructure is a strategic vulnerability they're trying to fix.
+Andreessen Horowitz - American Dynamism Fund ($1.2B fund) - a16z's pitch is national security through critical infrastructure.
+It invests in semiconductors, energy, defense, and AI.
+The bet here: the grid is a strategic weak point.

 Breakthrough Energy Ventures ($3.5B+, Bill Gates) - 20-year investment horizon.
 Their criteria: technologies that can reduce global GHG emissions by at least 0.5%.
 Portfolio includes TerraPower, Fervo Energy, Form Energy, and Malta.
 They led both rounds alongside a16z.

-Valor Equity Partners - Also the lead investor in Aalo Atomics.
-Valor is building a portfolio across the entire data center power stack.
+Valor Equity Partners - Also led Aalo Atomics' round.
+Valor is assembling a portfolio across the data center power stack.

-Reported (unconfirmed): a ~$26.4M California manufacturing tax-credit incentive tied to 600+ jobs, a collaboration with LG Energy Solution Vertech, and participation in NVIDIA's 800 VDC data-center ecosystem.
+Reported (unconfirmed): a collaboration with LG Energy Solution Vertech and participation in NVIDIA's 800 VDC data-center ecosystem.
 These are reported but not independently confirmed.
+(The ~$26.4M California CalCompetes tax credit tied to 600+ jobs, previously listed here as unconfirmed, was confirmed with the Aug 13, 2026 Morgan Hill factory announcement - see Manufacturing & Scale.)

 Leadership - Drew Baglino